Steroidal aromatase inhibitor: Cancer

 A majority of breast cancers are hormone dependent and most of them express either estrogen receptor and/or progesterone receptor.
 That is the reason that compounds that inhibit biosynthesis of estrogen have been researched and are now the standard adjuvant therapy for breast cancer in postmenopausal women.
 It has been proven that breast cancer in postmenopausal women can be treated or prevented by modulating the estrogen receptors or its ligands and as aromatase is part of the final step in estrogen conversion it is a good target for medicine.
 Because aromatase catalyses the final step in estrogen conversion, inhibiting it does not have any effect on synthesis of other steroids except estrogen.

 In postmenopausal women the production of estrogen in the ovaries has ceased.
 The main source of estrogen is therefore aromatization of androgens produced by the adrenal glands.
 Estrogen production in postmenopausal women mainly occurs in peripheral adipose tissue.
 Brain, skin, adipose tissue, normal breast tissue and breast cancer cells have aromatase but estrogen that is synthesised in breast tissue and around the cancer cells have effect on growth of the cancer.
 Aromatase inhibitors stops this conversion and lowers the levels of estrogen.

 Treating breast cancer with aromatase inhibitors is only effective in postmenopausal women because of high levels of aromatase ligands (substrate) in ovaries of premenopausal women.
 By inhibiting aromatase in premenopausal women the estrogen levels are reduced for a short time but it leads to activation of the hypothalamus and the pituitary axis which promote gonadotropin secretion that causes rise in estrogen levels by stimulating the ovaries.

 A study has shown that cross resistance does not always occur between nonsteroidal aromatase Inhibitors and steroidal aromatase inhibitors.
 If nonsteroidal aromatase Inhibitors are not working or patients are relapsing, then the use of steroidal aromatase inhibitors could be applied for better results before patients will be forced to switch from endocrine therapy to cytotoxic chemotherapy and therefore avoiding or delaying the side effects and complications of the latter.

 Fertility

 Aromatase inhibitors have been used to preserve fertility by stimulate ovulation in premenopausal breast cancer survivors.
 By inhibiting aromatase in premenopausal women the estrogen levels are reduced temporarily which leads to increased gonadotropin secretion and stimulate ovaries and that causes rise in estrogen levels.

 Examples of agents

 1st and 2nd generation

 Testolactone and formestane are 1st and 2nd generation aromatase inhibitors.
 Formestane was the first selective aromatase inhibitor that was used for breast cancer treatment but it is not in clinical use today.

 3rd generation

-Exemestane is the only steroidal 3rd generation aromatase inhibitor and it has the advantage over formestane in being more potent and can be administrated orally.
+Exemestane is the only steroidal 3rd generation aromatase inhibitor and it has the advantage over formestane in being more potent and can be administered orally.
 Clinical studies have shown that 25 mg/day causes 97,9% suppression of aromatase.